HomeLife Cycle Costing / Life Cycle Phases / Operation & Maintenance

 Operation & Maintenance

-Operation and maintenance are often discussed as one activity (i.e., O&M), but they are two, different, but interrelated, activities.
+Operation and maintenance are often discussed as one activity (i.e., O&M), but they are two different, but interrelated, activities.
 How assets are operated will impact how assets need to be maintained and vice versa.
 Therefore, when the operations plan for an asset is developed, the maintenance plan also needs to be considered.
-However, the two activities usually do not happen at the same time — for example, an asset might be taken out of service for maintenance.
-Maintenance and operation are not always completed by the same personnel.
-It is imperative that the operations and maintenance personnel communicate regularly.
-Otherwise, it will be difficult to optimize or schedule maintenance so it causes the least disruption in operations.
+Because maintenance and operation are not always completed by the same personnel, it is imperative that staff communicate regularly.
+Frequent and effective communication supports scheduling maintenance plans, ensuring that plans are being followed, and documenting updates.

 Operations

 The purpose of the operations phase is to ensure the asset is operated as it was intended, within design specifications, with maximum uptime until it reaches the end of its useful life.
 In this phase, operation activities are performed and tracked.
-The collection of data in this phase assists in decision making for all phases of the asset’s life.
+Personnel should be familiar with all three types of procedures, or they should know where they can find the procedures when needed in resources such as in a book, online, or in a shared site.

 Operations, or operational activities, can be classified into three categories: